Badis-Boudjaoui/Quantum-Exploration/README.md

 ## 📖 About
 This repository hosts the resources for the presentation **"Quantum Computing: Towards a Revolutionary Future"**.
 Produced by **Group 12 (1CP)** at **ESTIN**, this project demystifies the transition from classical bits to quantum qubits.
-We explore the mathematical foundations (Hilbert space, Bloch sphere), quantum logic gates, and the groundbreaking algorithms that define this era.
+We explore the mathematical foundations (Hilbert space, Bloch sphere), quantum logic gates, and the groundbreaking algorithms that define this era .

 ## 🚀 Key Topics
 - **Foundations:** Superposition, Entanglement (Bell States), and Qubits.